ChaosTheEternal/mc-redstone-additions/README.md

 ### Redstone Inverter
 A single block replacement for converting an on signal to off, originally by feeding a redstone line into a redstone torch attached to a block to turn the torch off.

+### Instant Off Redstone Repeater
+A redstone repeater modification that acts like a normal redstone repeater when getting power, but with no delay when it stops getting powered.
+Currently does not support locking, may revisit later.

 ## Planned Additions
-### Instant Off Redstone Repeater
-A redstone repeater modification that acts like a normal redstone repeater getting power, but with no delay when it stops getting powered.

 ### Vertical Redstone
 Some option to make running redstone vertically (up or down) easier and more compact.